daniel-peden/github-slideshow/_posts/0000-01-02-daniel-peden.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our daniel-peden's slide!"
 ---
 This is daniel-peden's file
 Use the left arrow to go back!